 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between participants at the measurement date.
 Level 2 fair value measurements for derivative assets and liabilities are measured using quoted prices in active markets for similar assets and liabilities.
 Interest rate swaps are valued based on the six-month LIBOR swap rate for similar instruments.
 Foreign currency forwards are valued based on exchange rates quoted by domestic and foreign banks for similar instruments.
 Equity forwards are valued using a market approach based primarily on the company's stock price at the reporting date.
-The company did not have any derivative assets or liabilities measured at Level 1 or Level 3, nor did it implement any changes in its valuation techniques as of and for its 2019 and 2018 years ended.
+The company did not have any derivative assets or liabilities measured at Level 1 or Level 3, nor did it implement any changes in its valuation techniques in 2020 and 2019, respectively.